alealexpro100/linux_install/README.md

 ## About
 This script installs a base linux system from any linux distribution.
 Tested on Alpinelinux (musl) and Archlinux (glibc).
-Supported for installing Linux distros:
+Supported Linux distros for installation:
 * Alpine
 * Archlinux
 * Debian-based distros